Mick Green: Biography

 Green was also a member of the band Shanghai, which released two albums, in 1974 and 1976, and supported Status Quo on their Blue for You tour.
 Together with Quo member Alan Lancaster he wrote four songs recorded by Status Quo.

 In the 1980s and 1990s, Green played with, amongst others, Bryan Ferry, Van Morrison, Paul McCartney, Robert Plant and Lemmy, as well as the Pirates, with whom he continued to gig well into the 2000s.
 His other notable gigs included playing guitar for Van Morrison on the Pyramid Stage at the Glastonbury Festival in 2005, and with David Gilmour and Paul McCartney at the latter's return to the Cavern Club in support of his Run Devil Run album in 1999.

 In his spare time he taught guitar privately, as well as at various local schools.

 In 1990, Green played guitar with Lemmy and the Upsetters on their "Blue Suede Shoes" / "Paradise" single.
-The A-side was originally recorded for a charity album, and Green wrote the B-side with Motorhead's Lemmy Kilmister for this occasional Upsetters project.
+The A-side was originally recorded for a charity album, and Green wrote the B-side with Motörhead's Lemmy Kilmister for this occasional Upsetters project.

 From 1999 to 2008, Green performed regularly with the Van Morrison band.
 He played guitar on 1999's Back on Top and he appeared on his other studio albums up until he was on five of the tracks on Van Morrison's 2008 album, Keep It Simple.

 In 2007, he recorded a six track mini-album, Cutthroat and Dangerous in Finland with the Finnish rock'n'roll trio, Doctor's Order.

 In February 2004, while on stage with Bryan Ferry in Auckland, New Zealand, Green suffered a cardiac arrest.
 His life was saved by two doctors in the crowd and following his return to England and recovery he carried on playing.
 He suffered kidney problems in February 2009, partly connected with his earlier heart problem.